mirmahfuz99/StarWarsCharacter/README.md

 ## Setup Requirements
-- Android device or emulator
+- Android Studio and Android device or emulator
-- Android Studio

 ## Getting Started
-In order to get the app running yourself, you need to:
+In order to run this app on your machine, you need to:

 1. Clone this project
 2. Import the project into Android Studio